Maslenitsa: Traditions

 In some regions, each day of Maslenitsa had its traditional activity.
 Monday may be the welcoming of "Lady Maslenitsa".
 The community builds the Maslenitsa effigy out of straw, decorated with pieces of rags, and fixed to a pole formerly known as Kostroma.
 It is paraded around, and the first pancakes may be made and offered to the poor.
 On Tuesday, young men might search for a fiancée to marry after Lent.
 On Wednesday, sons-in-law may visit their mother-in-law, who has prepared pancakes and invited other guests for a party.
 Thursday may be devoted to outdoor activities.
-People may take off work and spend the day sledding, ice skating, snowball fights and with sleigh rides.
+People may take time off work and spend the day sledding, ice skating, conducting snowball fights and with sleigh rides.
 On Friday, sons-in-law may invite their mothers-in-law for dinner.
 Saturday may be a gathering of a young wife with her sisters-in-law to work on a good relationship.